Non-minimally coupled gravity constraints from DESI DR2 data: Conclusion

 \section{Conclusion}

-We have presented a comprehensive analysis of non-minimal coupling of dark energy using a combination of DESI DR2 BAO, DESY5 SN, and CMB datasets.
-Our analysis reveals two major findings: (i) $3\sigma$ indication of a specific modified gravity effect, \textit{non-minimal coupling between gravity and matter}, in the combined dataset, and (ii) an improved, flexible parametrization eq.\eqref{eq:omega_unified} of the EFT functions that better captures the information in latest data than the commonly used $f_{\rm{EFT}}(a)=c_{\rm{EFT}}\Omega_{\rm{DE}}(a)$ parametrization in the literature.
+We have presented a model‑agnostic analysis of non-minimal coupling of dark energy using a combination of DESI DR2 BAO, DESY5 SN, and CMB datasets.
+Our analysis reveals a $3\sigma$ evidence of a specific modified gravity effect, \textit{non-minimal coupling between gravity and matter}, in the combined datasets.
+The indication for non-minimally coupled gravity derives from requiring the stability of the theory, in the EFTofDE framework, that supports the observed evolution.
+This signal is found using a non-parametric reconstruction method modeling dark energy as a single canonical scalar field.
+Furthermore, we introduce an improved, flexible parametrization eq.\eqref{eq:omega_unified} of the EFT functions which indicates more than \(2\sigma\) non-minimal coupling signal.
+This extension of $\Lambda$CDM fits combined dataset as good as $w_{0}w_{a}$CDM with additional non-minimal coupling terms.
+Our findings challenge the commonly used $f_{\rm{EFT}}(a)=c_{\rm{EFT}}\Omega_{\rm{DE}}(a)$ parametrization in the literature which would overlook the MG signals.
+These findings remain robust against switching the SNIa data to Pantheon+ \cite{Brout:2022vxf} or the CMB likelihood to \texttt{LoLLiPop} and \texttt{HiLLiPop} version of the Planck PR4 likelihood \cite{Tristram:2023haj}.

-By employing both non-parametric and parametric reconstruction methods, our study robustly constrains the non-minimal coupling function, \(\Omega^{\rm EFT}(a)\), which can stabilize the phantom crossing in models with a single scalar field as DE.
-Our results indicate a signal for non-minimal coupling at approximately \(3\sigma\) in the non-parametric approach and more than \(2\sigma\) in the parametric approach, providing possible indication for modified gravity effects in the dark energy sector.

-In the parametric approach, both the first- and second-order expansions consistently yield a non-minimal coupling signal.
-Notably, the second-order expansion not only offers a better fit—evidenced by an improved \(\Delta\chi^2\) relative to \(\Lambda\)CDM—but also captures additional features seen in the non-parametric reconstruction.
-This implies that some commonly used EFT function parameterization, e.g. $f_{\rm{EFT}}(a)=c_{\rm{EFT}}\Omega_{\rm{DE}}(a)$ as a simplified version of the first-order expansion, in the literature may be overly restrictive for effectively constraining the EFT parameters with latest observations, underscoring the need for more flexible functional forms in future analyses.
-It is also the reason why the scaling parametrization $\Omega^{\rm{EFT}}\propto a^s$ failed to capture the non-minimal coupling effect in \cite{Ishak:2024jhs}.